onap/vnfrqts-requirements/docs/Chapter8.rst

 promptly resolve connectivity problems caused by a collector or network failure transparently to the xNF.

-R-81777 The VNF **MUST** be configured with initial address(es) to use at deployment time.
-Subsequently, address(es) may be changed through ONAP-defined policies delivered from ONAP to the VNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.
+R-81777 The xNF **MUST** be configured with initial address(es) to use at deployment time.
+Subsequently, address(es) may be changed through ONAP-defined policies delivered from ONAP to the xNF using PUTs to a RESTful API, in the same manner that other controls over data reporting will be controlled by policy.